iGEMDarmstadt/HoloPyGuy/README.md

 This user interface is developed as contribution in the iGEM competition from iGEM TU Darmstadt.
 All documentation can be found by now on 2017.igem.org/Team:TU_Darmstadt/tech/software

-The software comes at it is, no warranty.
+The software comes as it is, no warranty.